How to enable and control motion blur?

 Go to Render Setup > Camera > Camera > Motion blur and:

-- check "Enable camera" to enable motion blur generated by camera movement
+- check "Enable camera" to enable motion blur generated by camera movement.
+This type of motion blur is useful for fly-through animations with no moving objects.

 Motion blur's appearance is affected by photographic exposure controls (see examples section below).